 Gelman and Loken suggest instead that published studies should always involve a replication process.
 They argue it is preferable that researchers publish half as many experiments and include a replication step than publish non-replicable results.

-Even where replication is not carried out (for reasons of insufficient data, perhaps), an uncontroversial corollary of this argument is that the method should be sufficiently transparent so that it can be replicated by others.
+Even where replication is not carried out (for reasons of insufficient data, perhaps), an uncontroversial corollary of this argument is that your research method should be sufficiently transparent so that it can be replicated by others.

-Moreover raw data should be reported to permit a reanalysis by other analysis methods.
-I find it frustrating when papers publish per million word frequencies when what is needed for a reanalysis is raw frequency data.
+As a general principle, authors should make raw frequency data available to permit a reanalysis by other analysis methods.
+I find it frustrating when papers publish per million word frequencies in tables, when what is needed for a reanalysis is raw frequency data!

 Recommendation 2: focus on large effects – and clear visualisations